wiederkehr/emotion-visualization/README.md

-# Emotion Visualization Experiments
+# Fine Visualization Experiments
-Experiments in Emotion Visualization by Anna and Benjamin Wiederkehr.
+Experiments in emotion visualization by Anna and Benjamin Wiederkehr.